clee231/qrcode-cpp-generation/README.md

 * Make (Needed for running the makefile
 * libqrencode (Or qrencode libraries (headers) need to be installed)

+## How to Build

+* After making sure you have all the requirements above...
+* Run `make` in the project directory
+* (Optionally) If you ran this before, run `make clean` to dispose of any lingering executables.

+## How to Run

+* Makefile is configured to create a `main` executable.
+Run by typing `./main` from within the current directory in a terminal.

 ## Screenshot

 ![Screenshot](screenshot.jpg)